 The transgender medical community has been reluctant to endorse the use of bicalutamide in transfeminine people to date.
 This is because of the lack of clinical studies and characterization of bicalutamide in transfeminine people, most importantly in terms of safety.
 There have been concerns about rare instances of liver failure that have occurred with bicalutamide in men with prostate cancer (Wiki).
 That’s an acceptable risk in men with prostate cancer because the benefit–risk ratio is very high—the benefit of treating prostate cancer vastly outweighs the harm of the rare instances of liver toxicity.
 But transfeminine people are typically young and healthy and bicalutamide isn’t treating a terminal illness when used in us.
 If a transfeminine person develops liver failure and dies because of bicalutamide then that’s unnecessary harm and a life needlessly lost.
 Accordingly, the UCSF guidelines by Maddie Deutsch currently warn against use of bicalutamide in transfeminine people due to potential liver risks (Deutsch, 2016).
 There is also a lack of data to guide appropriate dosing of bicalutamide in transfeminine people (Aly W., 2019).
 A typical bicalutamide dosage of 50 mg/day is being used and recommended, but this is arbitrary with little basis to support it.

 To date there are only 8 published case reports of serious liver toxicity in association with bicalutamide, all in men with prostate cancer (Wiki-Table).
 But quantity of published case reports tends to vastly underestimate the true incidence of rare adverse reactions like these.
 As an example, there are about 50 published case reports of meningioma with cyproterone acetate (Wiki-Table), but a recent large study by the French government found that there were more than 500 operated instances of meningioma in association with high-dose cyproterone acetate over an 8-year period in France alone (Aly W., 2020).
 Accordingly, there are 40 reports of liver failure, including 25 consequent deaths, in association with bicalutamide in the U.S. FDA’s MedWatch/FAERS database.
 (As well as 240 cases of interstitial lung disease associated with bicalutamide notably—relative to only 14 published case reports; Wiki-Table.)
 These instances are merely co-occurrences, and causality in terms of bicalutamide and liver toxicity has not been established, but they are concerning nonetheless.
 In addition, there is an unpublished case anecdote of death in a young transfeminine person caused by bicalutamide that’s been making its rounds through the transgender medical community.
-Per a few important people in the field of transgender medicine, she is said to have been a 20-year-old transgender girl in Texas taking bicalutamide with rapid-onset liver failure and no warning signs.
+Per a few very credible people in the field of transgender medicine, she is said to have been a 20-year-old transgender girl in Texas taking bicalutamide with rapid-onset liver failure and no warning signs.
 This case has given clinicians and researchers who are aware of it reservations about the use of bicalutamide in hormone therapy for transfeminine people.